 Conducting Risk Assessments

-In order to become aware of hazards so that they can be prevented before an accident occurs, it is necessary to perform a risk assessment in the workplace.
+In order to become aware of hazards so that they can be prevented before an accident occurs, it is necessary to know how to conduct a risk assessment in the workplace.
 A risk assessment is a very thorough examination of the workplace or project and is looking for any potential causes of harm.

 Once these risks have been identified, you can come up with a plan for how to reduce, eliminate or avoid the danger all together.
 The findings of this risk assessment and the solutions should be recorded and explained to everyone else too, especially if your workplace has over five employees as this is legally required.